Issue Brief // Personal Liberty

 Bills Tied To Personal Freedom Issues

-These are the live Georgia bills currently touching the autonomy, dignity, disclosure, and medical-choice issues covered on this page.
+These are the live Georgia bills currently touching medical privacy, equal treatment, disclosure, informed consent, and family-choice issues covered on this page.
 Each card links out to the state search so people can track the legislation directly.

 See full tracker